 Don’t quit your daydream!
 We brought our wildest fantasy to life, this 15-pan palette is the perfect mix of bold, daring, and wearable.
 Sky’s the limit with the amount of looks you’ll create with matte, satin, and metallic finishes.
 Let the prism of colour inspire your next trendsetting looks. — ColourPop

-The ColourPop Chasing Rainbows Palette retails for $20USD (it’s currently discounted to $16) and contains 15 x 1.05g pressed powder eyeshadows for a total of 15.75g of product.
+The ColourPop Chasing Rainbows Palette retails for $20USD and contains 15 x 1.05g pressed powder eyeshadows for a total of 15.75g of product.
 This works out to $1.27 per gram or $1.33 per pan.
-The eyeshadow palette contains matte & metallic finishes and contains vibrant pinks & teals and bronze & yellow shades.
+The eyeshadow palette contains matte & metallic finishes and contains vibrant pinks, teals, bronzes & yellows.
+You can shop the palette Here!

 The Chasing Rainbows Palette is packaged with ColourPop’s usual cardboard style palette and has a magnetic closure.
-This palette doesn’t contain a mirror and the price reflects that.
-Nothing about this palette feels like the Holidays to me which I guess is okay because I won’t be using this just around Christmas-time.
+This palette doesn’t contain a mirror.
+Nothing about this palette feels like the Holidays to me which I guess is okay because I won’t be using this just at Christmas-time.

-The whole 2018 Holiday Collection from Colourpop was ethereal and dreamy.
-It doesn’t appeal to me as much as other collections but I can see how people would like the packaging.
-It’s a pretty palette after all and the bright colours are fun and out of the ordinary.
-The Dream Sequence Super Shock Highlighter Palette has the same type of outer packaging,
+The whole 2018 Holiday Collection was ethereal and dreamy.
+It didn’t appeal to me as much as other collections but I can see why people would like the packaging.
+It’s a pretty palette and the bright colours are fun and out of the ordinary.
+The Dream Sequence Super Shock Highlighter Palette has the same style of packaging.

-Speaking of Colours, the colour story of the ColourPop Chasing Rainbows Palette is colourful AF.
+Speaking of colours, the colour story of the ColourPop Chasing Rainbows Palette is colourful AF.
 I believe I equated it to “unicorn Barf” in my last ColourPop Haul!
-The palette contains purples, teals, pinks, and bronzed yellow & rust shades.

 I love that there are a ton of matte shades.
 This palette is much more useable than the all shimmer Semi-Precious Palette that came out for the 2017 Holiday Season.
 The ratio of mattes to metallic shades is 3:1 which is awesome.